Home » Airport Info » Departing from Palma Airport

 palma airport security checkpoint

-Following this, your hand luggage, including your jacket, mobile phone, hat, etc needs to be placed on one or several plastic trays to allow it to be x-rayed.
+Once inside the security control area, your hand luggage, including your jacket, mobile phone, hat, etc, needs to be placed on one or several plastic trays to allow it to be x-rayed.
 All passengers will have to walk through a metal detector.
+Find more detailed information about the security screening at Palma Airport here.

 Airside / Passenger-Only-Area